Open Social has taken a no-compromise approach towards security. Protecting and securing our customer’s data is of utmost importance to us.

 Open Social has elaborate and certified hosting platforms, deployments, and backups that protect both your own data and your customers’ data.

 Open Social uses cloud hosting rather than on-premise hosting.
-Security responsibilities are shared between the company, Open Social, and the cloud service provider.
+Security responsibilities are shared between Open Social and the cloud service provider.
 This means that our hosting platforms, Platform.sh and Amazon Web Services, are responsible for securing the underlying infrastructure of Open Social.
 And Open Social is responsible for any security measures on top of that.
 This shared security responsibility model provides your data with a secure default security.

 Hosting your data with Open Social has the following benefits: